-- 1.1 This document is Tunbridge Wells Borough Council's Local Development Scheme (LDS).
-The purpose of the LDS is to set out details of the planning policy documents that the Borough Council has recently completed, is currently drafting and those it intends to prepare.
-The LDS is intended to provide information to interested parties to help them participate in the plan-making process. - 1.2 This LDS, which comes into effect on 17 February 2018, updates and replaces the LDS approved in April 2016. - 1.3 The LDS gives local residents and other interested parties information about: - the documents the Council will be preparing - the subject matter and geographical area to which these documents relate - the timetable for their preparation and adoption
+- 1.01 This document is Tunbridge Wells Borough Council's Local Development Scheme (LDS).
+The purpose of the LDS is to set out details of the planning policy documents that the Council has adopted or is preparing presently, and those it intends to prepare.
+The LDS is intended to provide information to interested parties to help them participate in the plan-making process. - 1.02 This LDS, which comes into effect in September 2019, updates and replaces the LDS adopted on 17 February 2018. - 1.03 The LDS gives local residents and other interested parties information about - the documents the Council will be preparing - the subject matter and geographical area to which these documents relate - the timetable for their preparation and adoption